Skip to main content

 • Any extenuating circumstances that necessitate a need for an extension will be given to you in writing.

-A patient has the right to initiate a grievance outside of the facility.
+3. You have the right to initiate a grievance outside of the facility.
 This could involve the following:

 • Mahoning County Mental Health and Recovery Board 222 West Federal Street Suite 201 Youngstown, OH 44503 330-746-2959